AlCalzone/iobroker-react/docs/components/index.md

-# Components <!-- {docsify-ignore-all} -->
+# Components

-Most predefined components can be imported directly from the `@iobroker/adapter-react` package.
+Most predefined components can be imported directly from the `@iobroker/adapter-react-v5` package.
 However there are a few that are not compatible with the functional approach we use here.
 These are described here.

 ## `SettingsApp`